concision/mobius-team-matchmaking/README.md

 <h1 align="center">
-    Mobius - Competitive Team Matchmaking
+    Mobius: Competitive Team Matchmaking
 </h1>

 <p align="center">
-    <i>A competitive team-matchmaking algorithm for the melee game [Mobius](https://store.steampowered.com/app/1766450/Mobius/) that utilizes a genetic algorithm to optimize for balanced team match-ups.</i>.
+    <i>A competitive team-matchmaking algorithm for the melee game <a href="https://store.steampowered.com/app/1766450/Mobius/">Mobius</a> that utilizes a genetic algorithm to optimize for balanced team match-ups.</i>.
 </p>

 ## Table of Contents